jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (ii) to whom section 33A(1) does apply and who requests the Commissioner to issue an income statement:
     (iii) to whom section 33A(1) does apply and who is required by section RD 4(2) of the Income Tax Act 2007 to provide to the Commissioner an employer monthly schedule relating to a PAYE income payment that the person derived in the tax year.
 (2) Despite subsection (1), the Commissioner may issue an income statement to a person, or require a person to apply for an income statement, at any time if the Commissioner considers the person has received income in a tax year.
-(3) The Commissioner may issue more than one income statement in respect of a tax year to a person.
+(3) The Commissioner may issue more than 1 income statement in respect of a tax year to a person.

 ### 80E Particulars to be included in income statement
 (1) An income statement issued under this Part must contain the information specified in subsection (2) to the extent that the information is both available and applicable to the person's circumstances.